RemiBou/remibou.github.io/_posts/2018-9-26-Moving-out-of-unit-test-for-integration-test-with-CosmosDB-ASPNET-Core-and-MediatR.md

 tags: [tests, mediatr, aspnetcore, cosmodb]
 ---

-# Moving from unit test + Mock to Integration test and fake
+# Moving from unit test to integration/system test
 *This post is not directly about Blazor but I wanted to blog about this technical change.*

 On my Toss project I decided to move from a Unit Test approach to an Integration test approach.
 In this blog post I'll try to explain the reasons and the technique employed.